 Back to the airplanes.
-They have an on/off button on the radar.
+They have an on-off button on the radar.
 Is this also possible for me?
-Can I willingly turn the radar off?
+Can I willingly put the radar off?

 Asking the question is trying it.

-I will continue to examine this interesting topic.
-I’d like to invite you to do the same.
+I will go on to examine this interesting item.
+I like to invite you to do the same.

 It will reveal much about the spatial awareness of an imaginal thinker.